krhe/FTLDrive/README.md

 than light (FTL) drive you can!
 Just spin it up to create an instant reality dysfunction that might, just might transport you instantly to another point in space.

-To actually end up where you want to go, instead of experience a permanent fatal reality dis-coherence (i.e. you ship goes puff, aka. explodes) there are a few recommendations to observe:
+To actually end up where you want to go, instead of experiencing a permanent fatal reality dis-coherence (i.e. you ship goes puff, aka. explodes) there are a few recommendations to observe:
 - Place a FTL beacon where you want to go, otherwise, the FTL drive cannot get a lock on your target destination and will refuse to even spin up.